About the blog

 The blog had different names.

-In July 2013 the Blog has been renamed to http://buddhism-controversy-blog.com.
+In July 2013 the Blog was renamed to http://buddhism-controversy-blog.com.

 To receive neutral information about any Buddhist organisation or teacher one can contact INFORM, founded in 1988 by Professor Eileen Barker with the help of British Home Office funding and the support of the mainstream Churches.
-It is based at the London School of Economics.
+See also: Reporting Personal Experience On Religious Movements.

 A range of mainly academic papers that clarify some of the issues addressed here can be found on this website: http://info-buddhism.com.